Save the Redwoods League: Memorial Groves

 In 1921, Boone and Crockett Club member Dr. John C. Phillips donated $32,000 to purchase land and create the Raynal Bolling Memorial Grove in the Humboldt Redwoods State Park.
 That same year, the Stephen T. Mather – William Kent Grove was also established in the same park.
 Since 1921, the League has established over 1000 redwood memorial groves, in more than thirty of California's redwood parks.
 One grove is named after Newton B. Drury, who served as executive director of the league as well as serving as the fourth director of the National Park Service.
 He served in the league's leadership during most of the period from 1919 to 1978.
 Another grove is named after Drury and his brother Aubrey.

 The League continues to operate a Dedicated Grove or Tree Program to help raise funds to carry out its mission.
 In return for a donation, a grove or tree can be named as a memorial to or in honor of an individual, family, or organization.

 Founders Grove

 In 1931, Major Frederick Russell Burnham commissioned a survey near Bull Flat Creek in Humboldt County, a spot where League founder Madison Grant believed the world's tallest tree might be found.
 When the tree, a 364-foot redwood, was indeed found, the California State Park Commission dedicated the tree to the founders of the Save the Redwoods League on September 13, 1931: "As a living monument symbolizing eternal life and duration of our gratitude."
 Burnham led the main address in which he declared: "It is an ancient and racial urge that has brought us together today in the shade of this far western forest like the druids of old."
 The Founders Tree immediately became and remains the most visited spot in the redwoods region and the focus of many ceremonies.
-The height measurement has since been revised to 346.1 feet.
+The height measurement has since been revised to 346.1 ft.

+Multiple plaques commemorating the League's founders were installed within Founders Grove.
+In 2019, California State Parks began working with the League to revise plaques that did not represent the true history of the land, including the founders involvement with eugenics.
+Two plaques were removed and were replaced with a plaque detailing the indigenous people who previously lived in the grove, the contribution of women to the grove's conservation, and Grant and Osborn's support of eugenics.

+Additionally, in 2021, changes in Prairie Creek Redwoods State Park were also made.
+With the removal of a memorial rock dated back to 1948 honoring Madison Grant, the Save the Redwoods League takes further account of its founder's legacy.